ukrishnas/LPSharp/LPBench/README.md

 $ Clp.exe 80bau38.mps -either
 ```

-CLP is 2 times faster than GLOP with executed Netlib models.
+CLP is 2 times faster than GLOP for the executed Netlib models.

 ## Plato results